qaalabs/fabric/docs/01-lakehouse/instructions.md

-# 01 ~ Create a Microsoft Fabric Lakehouse
+# Lab 01 ~ Create a Microsoft Fabric Lakehouse

 !!! info "For this lab you need to navigate to QA Platform and login using the credentials provided"